bogbook/bog/README.md

 ### keypairs

-keypairs are ed25519 keypairs, exactly like in bogbook v1, where we use a JSON object containing:
+keypairs are ed25519 keypairs, encoded in base64, concatenating the public key to private key

 ```
-  publickey: <ed25519 public key>,
-  privatekey: <ed25519 private key>
+<publickey><privatekey>
 ```

-There can be no '/' characters in the public key, so we'll throw those out on generation.
+There can be no '/' characters in the public key, because file systems do not like slashes, so we will throw them out when generating new keypairs.
+If there is a '/' in an imported keypair, we should error out on import.

 ### signed messages

+signed messages exist on a single line, and consist of a hash of the signature, the public key of an author, and the signature

 ```
-{
-  hash: %<sha2 hash of signature>,
-  author: @<ed25519 public key>,
-  seq: <sequence number>,
-  signature: <ed25519 signature>,
-  previous: %<sha2 hash from previous message (seq - 1)>
-}
+<sha2hash><ed25519 public key><ed25519 signature>
 ```

 ### opened messages

-when opened, they will contain:
+when opened, it could look this way:

 ```
 {
   text: <text>,
-  image: <680x680px Base64 encoded image>,
-  filter: <css filters for images>,
-  edit: <sha2 hash>,
-  avatar: <pubkey>,
+  seq: <sequence number>,
+  author: <ed25519 public key>,
-  timestamp: <Date.now()>
+  timestamp: <Date.now()>,
+  raw: <unopened message>
 }
 ```

 `timestamp` is not optional, because we need it to sort the log.

+`seq` is not optional, because we need it to sync the log.

 Everything else is optional, but we should have at least `text` or an `image`.
 The reason we crop images to 680x680 pixels is we want the image size to be managable for replication.

 if there's an edit field pointing at a post, then we replace the post with the edit.

-if there is an avatar field, then we use the text for a name or the image for a photo.

-I don't know if I still want banners, because the image focus is on square images with css filters.

 NOTE: Unlike bogbook and others, we will not have a reply field or a recp field.
 We can easily search text to discover if it contains publickeys and/or sha2 hashes of messages that may be contained in our log.
 These can simply be included in the composer field, as in how it worked in news.